Projects: Renovations and expansion of Pubic Parks in MidBeach, Access to Bayshore Park, Sidewalk Utility Markings and Safety and Accessibility.

-The MBNA is currently advocating for the following: 1.
-LOT USE: Developing the sand lot located on Collins and 46th Street between the Mimosa Condominium and the Eden Roc Hotel.
+The MBNA continues advocating for the following: 1.
+USE OF 46th STREET PUBLIC LOT: Developing the sand lot located on Collins and 46th Street between the Mimosa Condominium and the Eden Roc Hotel.
 On Monday, February 14, 2022, several MBNA Executive Board Members met with Parks Dept. to discuss possible options for this piece of land.
 These include: passive green spaces with picnic tables, walkways, and shade trees, a Mini-Golf, and several play courts including Volleyball, Pickelball and Padel Ball.
 2. BUS SHELTERS: Replacement of the deteriorated bus shelters throughout our City; see proposed designs for new bus shelters below.
-3. BEACHFRONT CONCESSIONS: We're waiting for the City to finalize revisions to the Application, Rules, Requirements, etc. regarding beach concessions.
-The MBNA We will be providing input as soon as we receive those revised documents.
-4. BAYLINK PROJECT:see MBNA's Resolution below
+3. MIAMI BEACH DRIVE: We're advocating for the safety and aesthetics of Miami Beach Drive fro 24th thru 29th streets. (see link to page below) 5.
+BAYLINK PROJECT:see MBNA's Resolution below

 YOUR OPINIONS MATTER!
 If you could use your wand to transform the public lot on 46th Street that is within walking distance of our community, what would it look like?